grudloff/grudloff.github.io/_posts/2024-09-18-local_to_cloud.md

 2. Containerizing the FastAPI Server with Docker.
 3. Deploying on Google Cloud AI Platform with various abstraction levels.

-# 3. Level 1: Local Deployment with FastAPI (Low-Level Abstraction)
+# 3. Level 1: Local Deployment with FastAPI

 The first step is to deploy your ML model locally using FastAPI, a modern, fast (high-performance) web framework for Python.
 This low-level approach gives you full control over the prediction logic but requires manually implementing all the server logic.
 It's a good starting point for testing and development but would not be appropriate for production deployments as this does not provide scalability or fault tolerance.

 > **Note**: In this article, we will not cover the training of the machine learning model.
 However, for demonstration purposes, we will be using an [XGBoost model](https://xgboost.readthedocs.io/en/stable/) trained on the classic [Iris dataset](https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html).
-The complete training process can be found in the Jupyter Notebook linked at the end of this article.
+The complete training process can be found in the Jupyter Notebook linked in [section 7](#7-jupyter-notebook-full-steps-for-each-level).

-Assuming you have already installed FastAPI, you now need to create a python script instanteates a FastAPI app, loads the trained model and define the health and prediction routes using the FastAPI decorators syntax.
+Assuming you have already installed FastAPI, you now need to create a python script that instanteates a FastAPI app, loads the trained model and define the health and prediction routes using the FastAPI decorators syntax.
 Below is a simple example of a FastAPI app that does this:

 ```python
 # app/app.py